Calibrated Adaptive Probabilistic ODE Solvers: EXPERIMENTS

 \section{EXPERIMENTS}

 To evaluate the presented methodology, we provide three sets of experiments.
 First, we highlight the practical necessity of step-size adaptation by solving a stiff version of the Van der Pol model.
 Next, we compare the different uncertainty calibration methods presented in \cref{sec:uncertaintycalibration}.
 Finally, we assess the practical performance of the probabilistic ODE solvers by comparing to a classic Runge-Kutta 4/5 method.
+The code for the implementation and experiments is publicly available on gihub\footnote{\url{https://github.com/nathanaelbosch/capos}}.